Increase Compliance with eSignatures: How Does a Power of Attorney Sign a Check

 What is a power of attorney and how does it relate to signing checks?

-A power of attorney (POA) is a legal document that grants one person the authority to act on behalf of another.
-When it comes to finances, understanding how does a power of attorney sign a check is crucial.
-This allows the designated agent to handle the financial transactions of the principal, including signing checks.
+A power of attorney (POA) is a legal document that allows one person to act on behalf of another in financial matters.
+When it comes to checks, understanding how does a power of attorney sign a check is crucial, as the designated agent can endorse checks and manage financial transactions for the principal.

 -